Skip to main content

 Component Responsibilities

-The orchestrator is the central management server.
+The hub is the central management server.
 It provides the web interface (dashboard, workflow management, runner monitoring), REST API, workflow storage, execution scheduling via cron and webhooks, runner management (registration, authentication, health monitoring, work assignment), license enforcement, and audit logging.

 Runner